 The tests and the results: an immeasurable power

-In a separate series of experiments, the team designed a molecular chain that could link three nanocods together.
+In a separate set of experiments, the team designed a molecular chain that could link three nanobodies together.
 The outcome?
 Amazing.
 The three nanobodies together are 200.000 times more powerful than a single nanobody.

 And when they evaluated the results, they found that they were off the charts.
-"It was so effective," says Walter, "that it exceeded our ability to measure its power."
+“It was so effective,” Walter says, “that it surpassed our ability to measure its potency.”

 Easy to administer